 How do you get an entrepreneurial mindset in a hierarchical, just-follow-the-rules, organization?
 Start by looking at what motivates people.
 Dan Pink popularized three key motivators in his book, Drive (2011): Autonomy, Mastery, Sense of Purpose.
-The basis of this is self-determination theory, which I think provides a better understanding of motivation at work, and from which the following image comes.
+The basis of this is self-determination theory, which I think provides a much better understanding of motivation at work, and from which the following image comes.

 Working out loud is one way to foster relatedness, by seeing what is happening throughout the enterprise and being connected to the work flow.
 Autonomy can be promoted by encouraging experimentation from which new insights can be gained and shared.
 Increased confidence results from having the freedom to try things out within a sharing and caring work environment.

 This foundation of self-determination aligns with the general structure of Teal Organizations, as described in Frédéric Laloux’s book, Reinventing Organizations.
 The book covers in detail how Teal organizations, based on self-managing teams, can work.
 Examples include AES, Buurtzorg, FAVI, Morning Star, RHD, Sun Hydraulics, and Patagonia.
 These companies have changed the traditional industrial era structure of work and enabled self-determination on an organizational level.